Copier Warranty: Are All Copier Warranties Equal?

 Wouldn’t it be nice if all of the manufacturers got together and provided one standard warranty that business owners could understand?

 Sadly, that’s not the case.
-Each warranty is slightly different, covers different items, and has different names for each of the different items they cover.
+Each warranty is slightly different, covers different items, and has different names for each item it covers.

-In this article, we’re going to help make sense out of copier warranties by first looking at the basics before diving into some of the nitty-gritty details.
-By the end of this article, you’ll be armed with enough knowledge to make the right decision purchasing a copier with a warranty that works for you.
+In this article, we will help make sense of copier warranties by first looking at the basics before diving into some of the nitty-gritty details.
+By the end of this article, you’ll be armed with enough knowledge to make the right decision to purchase a copier with a warranty that works for you.

 What’s In a Copier Warranty?